if you want more detailed information. This is not legal advice and you should consult an attorney if you have any more questions.

 - Ask for permission from the creator: You can ask for permission to use the picture.
 This can be done by simply sending an e-mail to the creator and getting written permission to use it on your website.

-Never use an image without permission from the creator if it is not a free image.
+Never use an image without permission from the creator.
 You could be sued for it and it is not something worth messing around with.
-Your blog can also be shut down for copyright infringement so it is always best to follow the rules.
+Your website can also be shut down for copyright infringement so it is always best to follow the rules.

 Most people are more than happy to let you use their image.
 You will also be able to connect with someone new.
 It takes a minute to ask and if you really like an image, it is worth it.